SeverusPT/.github/profile/README.md

 ## Key features 🛰️🔥⛰️

-- Robust framework: The project implements a spatially explicit framework that assesses, maps, and predicts fire severity, considering the effects of fires on ecosystems under a changing climate
+- Robust framework: The project implements a spatially explicit framework that assesses, maps, and predicts burn severity, considering the effects of fires on ecosystems under a changing climate

-- Satellite data analysis: Spectral and ecosystem functioning indicators extracted through remote sensing are leveraged to assess fire severity and provide detailed characterizations on a large scale
+- Satellite data analysis: Spectral and ecosystem functioning indicators extracted from satellite remote sensing time series are leveraged to assess fire severity and provide detailed characterizations on a large scale

-- Web-based services: A user-friendly web service is being developed to provide continuous and standardized fire severity products, facilitating preventive fire risk management, surveillance, and post-fire restoration efforts
+- Web-based services: A user-friendly web service is being developed to provide continuous and standardized fire severity products, facilitating preventive fire risk management, monitoring, and post-fire restoration efforts

 ## Team members & contributors 👥